Frequently Asked Questions

 16.How much are the living expenses?

-Living expenses vary for individuals, students may wish to allow funds for personal items, entertainment, overseas travel, medical expenses, etc. Full-time non-local students in government-funded programmes are eligible to apply for accommodation in the Student Halls of Residence, which charge a reasonable rent of HK$12,356 for an academic year 2016-17 (from September to May).
-For details, please click here.
+Living expenses vary for individuals, students may wish to allow funds for personal items, entertainment, overseas travel, medical expenses, etc. The Student Halls of Residence charged a reasonable rent of HK$12,356 in academic year 2017-18 (from September to May).
+For hall fee details, please click here.
+Non-local students are reminded to secure sufficient funds for the accommodation cost in their 4th year of study onwards, before embarking on studies at PolyU.

 *Specific disciplines may have higher academic expenses.